 In other words, modern technology and the rise of online videos allowed a safe and easy way to experience ASMR.
 Furthermore, the early ASMR artists used their own intuition along with feedback from viewers to discover the optimal ASMR triggers.

 Doesn’t the advance of modern technology, the internet, and YouTube over the past 10 years also get the blame for creating an epidemic of loneliness to result in an increased need for ASMR?
 This is unlikely and has been well addressed by episode 407 of the Freakonomics podcast titled, “Is There Really a “Loneliness Epidemic”?”
 Instead, it just seems that technology and YouTube videos simply provided an easier way to experience ASMR.

-Is ASMR helping people during the social distancing of the COVID-19 pandemic?
-Yes, and you can read some reports by going to the ‘Health Benefits of ASMR‘ page and scrolling down to: Other Benefits > Benefits during pandemic & social distancing.
+Is ASMR helping people during the social distancing of the current COVID-19 pandemic?
+Yes, and you can read some reports by going to the ‘Health Benefits of ASMR‘ page and viewing the information at the top of the page.

 Learn more about ASMR: